prashant-upadhyay17/foodiehub/README.md

 1. Copy the `foodiehub` folder into your XAMPP `htdocs` directory.
 2. Start Apache and MySQL from the XAMPP control panel.
-3. Create a new database named `foodiehub`.
+3. Create a new database named `db_name`.
-4. Import `database/foodiehub.sql` using phpMyAdmin or MySQL CLI.
+4. Import `database/db_name.sql` using phpMyAdmin or MySQL CLI.
 5. Open `http://localhost/foodiehub` in your browser.